 More About The Aetna-Newtopia Study

-The year-long RCT included 2835 employees at increased risk for Metabolic Syndrome, a cluster of conditions often leading to type 2 diabetes, heart disease or stroke.
-A total of 445 employees were enrolled in Newtopia’s health and wellness program, which included a limited genetic profile, a traditional psychosocial assessment and high-intensity coaching.
-The primary goal of the study was to determine if individuals in the Newtopia workplace wellness program would demonstrate reduced Metabolic Syndrome risk factors and employee healthcare costs when compared to a control group not invited to the program.
+The year-long RCT included 2835 employees at increased risk for Metabolic Syndrome.
+A cluster of conditions was observed.
+These often leading to type 2 diabetes, heart disease, or stroke.
+A total of 445 employees were enrolled in Newtopia’s health and wellness program.
+Of which included a limited genetic profile, a traditional psychosocial assessment, and high-intensity coaching.
+The primary goal of the study was to determine if individuals in the Newtopia workplace wellness program would demonstrate reduced Metabolic Syndrome risk factors.
+Further, to learn more about possible employee healthcare savings when compared to a control group not invited to the program.

 What Is Metabolic Syndrome?

-- Read the entire study in the Journal of Occupational and Environmental Medicine
+- View the entire study in the Journal of Occupational and Environmental Medicine

 - Read the news article from Aetna